 In July 2025, it is anticipated the City will take over responsibility for all buildings currently occupied and maintained by the Department of Health and Human Services at Dix Park.
 The 85 structures, totaling over 1 million square feet, include everything from the original 1856 hospital building to the dozens of other buildings and additions constructed up until the year 2000.

 The adopted Dix Park Master Plan proposes removing 53 buildings and rehabilitating 32 buildings to support the future of the park.
-Many do not meet accessibility standards and some contain hazardous materials that would need to be removed or abated.
-In addition, many of the existing buildings are supported by centralized, aging utility systems which will require decommissioning and replacement.
+Most do not meet accessibility standards and many contain hazardous materials that would need to be removed or abated.
+In addition, the majority of the existing buildings are supported by centralized, aging utility systems which will require decommissioning and replacement.
 Most of the water, sanitary sewer and storm water pipes in the park are outdated and the City has limited mapping and existing condition information.

 Building & Site Analysis

 For the park to transform over time, a clearer understanding is needed of building viability from a structural and code perspective, as well as an assessment of the location, condition and functionality of the current utilities infrastructure system.
 The City is working with a consultant team, led by Michael Van Valkenburgh Associates (MVVA), on the Building & Site Analysis to further our understanding of the site in its current state along with potential for renovation and reuse of buildings in the park.